TheNewC0der-24/TheNewC0der-24/README.md

 I am Bhavya Khurana and I'm a Frontend Developer.

 An incessant learner and A keen observer, Skilled in Computer Science, Web Development, and Databases.
 Always ready to learn something new and apply it in real-life Scenarios.
-Open to Opportunities related to Web Development and Database Management.
+Open to Opportunities related to Web Development.

-I'm on track for learning more about Web-Development, C++, Python, and JavaScript.
+I'm on track to learning more about Web-Development, C++, Python, and JavaScript.

 ## More About Me
 ```